publiccodenet/CraftSpace/SvelteKit/BackSpace/README.md

 BackSpace implements a multi-level caching strategy:

+#### Static Collections vs Dynamic Queries

+The system handles two types of collections:

+1. **Static Collections**:
+   - Defined in the master configuration with specific queries
+   - Downloaded and processed during build time
+   - Permanently stored in the static data directory or CDN
+   - Example: `"prefix": "sf", "dynamic": false` (default)

+2. **Dynamic Queries**:
+   - Generated on-demand based on user searches or filters
+   - Processed at runtime and cached temporarily
+   - Stored in a separate directory structure from static collections
+   - Example: `"prefix": "dyn_a7f3b2", "dynamic": true`

+#### Storage Locations

 1. **Unity Client-Side Cache**:
    - Selected high-priority collections are bundled directly with the Unity WebGL build
    - Stored in `Unity/CraftSpace/Assets/Resources/Collections/{prefix}`